Laura Fernandez (musician)

-Laura Maria Fernandez (born 1960 on 20 May) is a Canadian singer-songwriter, pianist, music producer, artist, radio host, and real estate agent.
+Laura Maria Fernandez (born 20 May 1960) is a Canadian singer-songwriter, pianist, music producer, artist, radio host, and real estate agent.
 Fernandez was born in Madrid, Spain.
 In 2003, she was named Best Soft Rock musician at the New York International Independent Music Festival.
 She hosts Café Latino on JazzFM91 (formerly CJRT), Toronto, and her Latin-music was produced by Billy Bryans.

 Early life

 Fernandez was born in Madrid, Spain.
-She moved from Madrid to Switzerland and then to Calgary, Alberta, Canada with her family.
+She moved from Madrid to Switzerland and then to Calgary, Alberta, Canada, with her family.
 Her father was an engineer, writer and a painter.
 In grade 7 she studied piano at The Royal Conservatory of Music.

 She graduated from the Alberta College of Art and Design with Honours (1983).
 She met artist Rick Jacobson while in college.
 They married and moved to Toronto, Ontario.
 They started their own business: Jacobson Fernandez Illustration.

 Visual arts

 Fernandez painted the Maple leaf logo for Air Canada.
 Fernandez also created the painted trillium used on the Ontario Driver's License.

 Fernandez has done illustrations for children's book like Jeremiah Learns to Read, Picasso Soul On Fire, Anne of Green Gables, and The Magnificent Piano Recital.
 She has also produced work for Margaret Atwood, Robertson Davies, Richard Francis Burton, Bill Gates, Sr., David Thomson, and Christopher Ondaatje.

 Fernandez has won awards with Rick Jacobson, including the Toronto Art Director's Awards, Communication Arts Magazine's Award of Excellence, the Ruth Schwartz Award, and the Amelia Frances Howard-Gibbon Illustrator's Award gold medal for illustration from the Canadian Library Association for the Magnificent Piano Recital in 2001.